-One letter from the Archdiocese of Washington says organizations “will be placed in the untenable position of having to choose between violating the law and violating their conscience.”
+One letter from the Archdiocese of Washington says, "Catholic moral teachings will be placed in the untenable position of having to choose between violating the law and violating their conscience."

 In another from the Diocese of Phoenix, Arizona, a bishop calls on Catholics to stand united against the rule.

 "We cannot - we will not - comply with this unjust law," it reads.
 "People of faith cannot be made second class citizens."

 Nearly all letters found by ABC News called on parishioners to pray for a reversal.